Here’s How Much Money Cruise Ships Make Off Every Passenger (Infographic)

 • Food expenses, which include food costs for both guests and crew;

-• Fuel expenses, which include fuel and related delivery and storage costs, including the financial impact of fuel swap agreements; and
+• Fuel expenses, which include fuel and related delivery, storage and emission consumable costs and the financial impact of fuel swap agreements; and

 • Other operating expenses, which consist primarily of operating costs such as repairs and maintenance, port costs that do not vary with passenger head counts, vessel related insurance, entertainment and gains and/or losses related to the sale of our ships, if any.

-As you can see, a healthy small portion of the money taken in by Royal Caribbean goes down to the bottom line.
-All told, last year saw a profit of $1.815 billion — or $4.96 million per day — before adjustments.
+As you can see, a healthy portion of the money taken in by Royal Caribbean still goes down to the bottom line.
+All told, last year saw a profit of $1.704 billion — or $4.67 million per day — before adjustments.

 Popular: 39 Useful Things to Pack (17 You Wouldn't Think Of)